Customer relationship management is one of the hottest areas in sales management.

 From a training perspective, the use of speech analytics is invaluable.
-Time is money and any weak link on the team can result in lost revenue opportunities.
+Time is money, and any weak link on the team can result in lost revenue opportunities.
 By seeing direct correlations between keywords and outcomes, it’s easier to identify what’s working for top sales representatives as well as what’s not delivering results for underperformers.

 For example, managers can intervene immediately if an underperforming agent is varying too much from an approved script.
 Managers can train reps by coaching them which words to avoid and advising them on selling tactics that work.
-In this regard, speech analytics have the potential to reduce training costs as much as 30 percent.
+In this regard, speech analytics has the potential to reduce training costs as much as 30 percent.

 Speech analytics don’t end there.
 There are two more vital benefits for sales managers and business owners: